clange/scripts/README.md

 # scripts
-Shell and other scripts to automate tasks
+Unix shell, PowerShell and other scripts to automate tasks